 Dipping their homemade tortillas in that Cilantro Ranch is one of the finer things in life if you ask me.
 So good!
 Thank goodness I have good copycat recipes for both of them.

 This ranch is typically made with tomatillos, but those can be hard to find over here.
 After lots of experimenting, I’ve figured out that half a cup of Herdez Salsa Verde is an excellent substitute, and in my opinion, gives it an even better flavor!
 You are going to LOVE this salad dressing.

-The Best Recipes to Serve this Cafe Rio Cilantro Ranch Dressing on:
+The Best Recipes to Serve with Cafe Rio Cilantro Ranch Dressing

 - Easy Baked Chicken Taquitos

 - Salsa Chicken Enchiladas

 - Easy Tex-Mex Shredded Pork